redis/redis-doc/topics/sentinel-old.md

 channel named `+sdown` will receive all the notifications related to instances entering an `SDOWN` condition.

-To get all the messages simply subscribe using `PSUBSCRIBE *`.
+To get all the messages subscribe using `PSUBSCRIBE *`.

 The following is a list of channels and message formats you can receive using this API.
 The first word is the channel / event name, the rest is the format of the data.